Hachimi95/Auto-Veille/README.md

 - AI-powered extraction of vulnerability data using Claude 3 Haiku
 - Automatic client and team matching based on product names
 - Review and confirm extracted data before saving to database
+- NEW: When generating via Auto Bulletin, you can confirm to automatically insert the same data into the database and tracker (no re-upload needed)

 ### 🔍 Advanced Vulnerability Tracking
 - Track vulnerabilities by client with filtering options